DemonDia/WAD2LMAOO/README.md

     Email: amy_tan@gmail.com
     Password: 77jtdef0

-* Note: Please do not delete the 2 main characters, as known as John and Amy.
+* Note: Please do not delete the 2 main characters, as known as John Lim and Amy Tan.
 ```

 ### 4.1 Functions